elaman/opentofu-exercises/README.md

 - Navigate to security credentials of the newly created user and create a new access key.
 - Install opentofu and aws on the machine.
 - Run `aws configure` in the terminal and use Access Key and Security.
+- Domain name should be registered with CloudFlare.

 ## Fresh start
 When starting with a new AWS account or if S3 and DynamoDB aren't setup yet follow this: